DesignBuilderSoftware/db-eplusout-reader/README.md

 When one (or multiple) 'Variable' fields would be set as None, filtering for specific part of variable will not be applied.

-Variable(None, None, None, None) returns all outputs Variable("hourly", None, None, None) returns all 'hourly' outputs.
+Variable(None, None, None, None) returns all outputs.
+Variable("hourly", None, None, None) returns all 'hourly' outputs.

 Note that frequency constants {TS, H, D, M, A, RP} can be imported